SparrowFabrications/sparrowfabrications.github.io/belair-x-6-12-adapter.md

 3. Push adapter onto the camera.
 4. After use return the ISO dial to it's previous setting.

+Note, whilst the adapter is in use be careful handling the camera or you may spoil your photos by disturbing the adapter!

 ### Supported Cameras
 Tested with:
 - Belair X 6-12